RickyLi15/AI-ChatBot-with-Natural-Language-Processing/README.md

-# I made this AI ChatBot using NLTK and Neural Networks
+# Conversational AI ChatBot using NLTK and Neural Networks